ysyk2021/leading-with-creativity-unlocking-innovative-solutions-for-complex-challenges/src/chapter-1-1.md

-Introduction: The Importance of Leading with Creativity in Modern Leadership
+The Importance of Leading with Creativity in Modern Leadership
 ============================================================================

 In today's fast-paced, ever-changing world, organizations and communities face increasingly complex challenges.
 These challenges require innovative solutions that may not be immediately obvious.
 That's where leading with creativity comes in.